Athalone/git-essentials/README.md

-﻿# Git Eessentials / Git For Everybody
+﻿# Git Essentials / Git For Everybody

 This is a course to teach you how to use everyday Git.

-Course folloewd by Trish
+Course folloewd by Trish Harris